Wastl-B/MarkdownWiki/README.md

 # Welcome to this Wiki
 ...
 ```

+For a safe search functionality, you should use the asterisks instead of underscores, to be able to exclude one character in the search

 ## Links
 To link to another page you can use Markdown regular syntax